makersacademy/chitter-challenge/README.md

 * RSpec unit testing
 * Capybara feature testing.

 I completed the app by following each user story above in order.
 I started by creating two databases, "chitter_test" and "chitter_development".
-The test database was used for testing and uses a gem called Database Cleaner to wipe the database after each test (gem can be found in Gemfile).
+The test database was used for testing and uses a gem called `database_cleaner` to wipe the database after each test.
 The development database was for running the web app on a local server.
-The gem "DataMapper" (also in Gemfile) is used to use basic SQL commands in the Ruby code.
+The gem `data_mapper` is used to use basic SQL commands in the Ruby code.

-In the databases are two models: User and Peep.
+In the databases are two models: `User` and `Peep`.
 The User model contains the following properties:
 * id
 * username
 * email
 * password.

-It also has a one-to-many relationship to the Peep model (user can have many peeps).
+It also has a *one-to-many relationship* to the `Peep` model (user can have many peeps).
 The Peep model has the following properties:
 * id
 * message
 * time_stamp